 Indexed in: Google Scholar, CrossRef

-In Vitro Toxicology welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.
+In Vitro Toxicology welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Systematic Review.

 All manuscripts must be submitted directly to the section In Vitro Toxicology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.